untillpro/scm4j/scm4j-deployer-engine/README.md

 # Deployment

 - Existing product version is queried using `IProjectStructure`
 - If old version exists and upgrade is needed
   - `IProjectStructure` is asked which version could uninstall old version (uninstaller version)
   - Uninstaller version is downloaded, if needed
   - Old version is stopped
   - If `stop` fails all components are `disabled` and `REBOOT_NEEDED` is returned
+  - Old version uninstalled
+- New version is installed

 # Self-upgrade